-Either way, action to allow any type of halibut retention will require an amendment to U.S. Federal regulations.
-As stated in Section 2.1, Federal regulations define authorized fishing gear at §679.2, allowing halibut harvested using all longline pot gear in any GOA reporting area, but in the BSAI, only hook-and-line gear is permitted.
-Regulations would need to be revised by striking the language referring to the GOA if the Council wants to allow halibut retention in BSAI sablefish pots.
+Several changes in regulations would be necessary to incorporate the action alternative into the existing management process.
+Additional Federal regulations that are not in conflict with approved IPHC regulations may be recommended by the Council and implemented by the Secretary.
+An action to allow any type of halibut retention in pot gear will require an amendment to U.S. Federal regulations.
+As stated in Section 1.2, Federal regulations define authorized fishing gear at §679.2, allowing halibut harvested using all longline pot gear in any GOA reporting area, but in the BSAI, only HAL gear is permitted.
+Regulations would need to be revised by striking the language referring to the GOA if the Council wants to allow halibut retention in BSAI pots.

 This action would revise regulations at §679.5 to require all vessels, including vessels less than 60 ft.
-LOA, using pot gear in the BSAI sablefish IFQ fishery to report information on fishery participation in logbooks, forms, and eLandings.
+LOA, using pot gear in BSAI IFQ fisheries to report information on fishery participation in logbooks, forms, and eLandings.

 NMFS currently requires vessels in the BSAI to have an operating VMS on board the vessel while participating in the sablefish IFQ fishery at § 679.28.
-This action would revise regulations to extend this requirement to all vessels using pot gear in the halibut and sablefish IFQ fishery.
+This action would revise regulations to extend this requirement to all vessels using pot gear in the halibut and sablefish IFQ fisheries.